 How to Appear

-Writing: You may enter your plea in writing for traffic violations.
+Writing: You may enter your plea in writing for traffic and municipal code violations.
 Your written appearance must be received by the Court on or before your Court Date.

 Failure to Appear

 If you fail to appear by the appearance date listed on your citation the following actions may occur:

 - A default judgment entered by the Court as authorized by ORS 153.102;

 - Conviction(s) forwarded to Oregon DMV;

 - The full presumptive fine plus additional fees and charges up to $250.00 imposed;

 - Referral to a collections agency with a 17.5% collection fee (max. $250.00) assessed;

 - Warrant issued for your arrest on Criminal Cases.

 When you make your appearance in Court, you must enter a plea to each of the charges against you.
 You may enter a plea of "Guilty", “No Contest” or “Not Guilty”.
 If you fail to enter a plea, the Court will enter a plea of “Guilty” on your behalf.